Duck Hook

 A duck hook is a low, hard, sudden left-diving shot caused by a closed clubface relative to a steep, out-to-in or excessively in-to-out path at impact, often with an active release and a flip of the hands.

-The mechanical signature is a clubface that is significantly closed relative to the path at impact, paired with a steep angle of attack and often an active "flip" of the hands through the ball.
-Because the face closes so severely, dynamic loft is reduced dramatically — the ball comes off low, which gives the hook spin more time and distance to act on it before the shot ever gets airborne enough to fly out its curve.
-A duck hook is functionally a hook amplified by low launch: the lower the ball starts, the more violently it appears to dive because there is no height for gravity and lift to counteract the sidespin before it lands.
+The mechanical signature is a clubface that is by a lot closed relative to the path at impact, paired with a steep angle of attack and often an active "flip" of the hands through the ball.
+Because the face closes.
+As a result, severely, dynamic loft is reduced sharply.
+This means the ball comes off low.
+This gives the hook spin more time and distance to act on it before the shot ever gets airborne enough to fly out its curve.
+A duck hook is functionally a hook amplified by low launch.
+This means the lower the ball starts, the more violently it appears to dive.
+This is because there is no height for gravity and lift to counteract the sidespin before it lands.

-Duck hooks tend to appear under pressure or with faster swing speeds — off the tee with a driver, or when a golfer swings harder than their timing supports.
-A common trigger is an attempt to "protect" against a slice by over-rotating the forearms through impact combined with a steep, out-to-in transition; the face closes fast enough to overwhelm even a leftward path, and the low, hot flight makes the shot look and feel completely different from a controlled draw.
+Duck hooks tend to appear under pressure or with faster swing speeds.
+This means off the tee with a driver, or when a golfer swings harder than their timing supports.
+A common trigger is an attempt to "protect" against a slice by over-rotating the forearms through impact combined with a steep, out-to-in transition.
+The face closes fast enough to overwhelm even a leftward path.
+The low, hot flight makes the shot look and feel completely different from a controlled draw.

 Example

-Standing on the tee needing a fairway to close out a match, a player swings aggressively and duck hooks the drive — the ball starts low and drops hard left into the trees less than 150 yards out.
+Standing on the tee needing a fairway to close out a match, a player swings aggressively and duck hooks the drive.
+This means the ball starts low and drops hard left into the trees less than 150 yards out.

 Why it matters

 A duck hook is rarely a technique problem alone — it is frequently a tempo and tension problem layered on top of an existing face-closure tendency.
-SwingVantage can flag both the face-to-path relationship and unusually fast transition tempo, which together explain why the pattern shows up specifically under pressure or with extra effort.
+SwingVantage can flag both the face-to-path relationship and unusually fast transition tempo.
+This together explain why the pattern shows up in particular under pressure or with extra effort.

 How it shows up on video